 Consumers are searching for solutions to their problems.
-Twenty years ago or so, they’d research products or services at brick-and-mortar retail stores.
-Or, they’d search for business names that caught their eye in a phone book.
-Now, with the Internet and its 24-7 availability, consumers are going online first to find information about the products and services they need.
-Therefore, having a good website that clearly communicates who you are, what you can do for them, and how they can reach you is vital for developing brand equity.
+Twenty years ago or so, they’d research products or services at brick-and-mortar retail stores, or they’d search for business names that caught their eye in a phone book.
+Now, with the Internet and its 24/7 availability, consumers are going online first to find information about the products and services they need.
+Therefore, having a good website that clearly communicates who you are, what you can do for them, and how they can reach you is vital for developing brand equity in today’s market.
 Yet, simply building and having a website isn’t enough.
 Just because you put a website online doesn’t mean you’ll be found.
 You have to use online marketing to bring people to your business.
 Join me as I outline four ways to get the most out of online marketing.

 Special thanks to Gavin Baker of Baker Labs for his contributions to this article.

 As a startup business, no one knows who you are.
 Creating a website that appears professional and that functions as the best in its class can draw consumers from the top of your sales funnel through the bottom of the funnel, as we talked about in Article #19.
 Your online presence, if done correctly, can convince consumers to take action.
 If your site makes a good impression on them, they could request an appointment with you.
 They might request a consultation or a quote.
 Or maybe, they’ll buy your product.
 Your website is one of the ways you sell your products, your services, and even yourself.
 It’s a way for you to turn consumers into customers.

 But how do you attract attention and drive traffic into your digital sales funnel?
 How do people find your website?
 Well, through online marketing.